jinwandou/XJTUCAG_Drone/README.md

 ```
 2. install dependencies according to README.md in every package;
 3. clone XJTUCAG_Drone to your ros woekspace src folder and use catkin_make to compile all package;
-4. use bash file automous_woodencylinder_sitl.sh to launch all nodes;
+4. use bash file automous_woodencylinder_sitl.sh to launch all nodes, before use this shell, **edit ros workspace path in the shell to your own path and your ros version**;